The Americano (1955 film): Production

 The Americano began filming in July 1953 in São Paulo, Brazil.
 Budd Boetticher was initially the director and Clifford Stine the cinematographer.
 Due to bad weather in Brazil, production stopped in September 1953.
 Ford refused to return to film and was sued for $1.75 million for breach of contract.
 Filming recommenced in June 1954 with Boetticher replaced by William Castle and Stine replaced by William Snyder.
 Abbe Lane's musical number was supervised by her husband, Xavier Cugat.

+Reception

+The New York Times found the film interesting but leisurely and predictable, with a heavy Hollywood Western feel despite the exotic setting.